In Search of the Novel: Workshops

 - Allow students to explore their own interpretations and ideas about the novels they read.

-- Help students assume full possession of the novels they are assigned to read and read by choice.
+- Help students assume full possession of both the novels they are assigned to read and those they read by choice.

 - Develop a lesson plan that addresses the question of ownership based on a novel they are currently teaching.